unoplatform/workshops/uno-bootcamp/modules/04-Create-rich-responsive-UIs/README.md

 ![Debugging XAML show all files](debugging-xaml-show-all-files.png)

-By adding the `FeatureConfiguration.UIElement.AssignDOMXamlName = true;` to your WebAssembly application you will see the XAML names directly in the DOM by using the browser F12 tools.
+By adding the `FeatureConfiguration.UIElement.AssignDOMXamlName = true;` to your WebAssembly application, you will see the XAML names directly in the DOM by using the browser F12 tools.

 ![Debugging WASM via F12](debugging-wasm-via-f12.png)